leanprover-community/mathlib3/docs/extras/simp.md

 # Simp #

-The `simp` tactic works by applying "a conditional term rewriting system" (it says here), to try and simplify the goal.
-You can actually watch what it's doing (which to me looks like a whole bunch of random stuff until it stumbles upon the answer) by writing `set_option trace.simplify true` in your code.
+The `simp` tactic works by applying "a conditional term rewriting system" (I don't really know what this means and would be interested to know more), to try and simplify the goal.
+You can actually watch what it's doing (which to the untrained eye looks like trying to apply lots of lemmas tagged with simp until it either makes progress or stops) by writing `set_option trace.simplify true` in your code.
 If you do this in the below

 ```lean
 namespace xena